HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

     we just need to know that one of the disjuncts is true on each connected component of $U$, which follows from what we wrote in the main body.

+[^9]:
+    I stole this whole exercise from [this mathoverflow answer][16] by Elías Guisado Villalgordo

+[^10]:
+    Saying that $f$ and $g$ agree on the stalk at $b$ is saying that there's an open neighborhood of $b$ where $f=g$ on that neighborhood.

+    So this is another way of saying that as soon as two sections agree on an arbitrarily small neighborhood, they must agree on their whole (connected) domain!